rhartsock/lab_meeting/README.md

 1. Make a GitHub account.
 [The URL to your site will include your username] http://github.com
 2. Login to your GitHub account and choose one of the templates above.
 Open the bullet point link in a new tab.
 3. Press the Fork button in the top right of the screen to create your own copy of the site.
+4. Choose the settings tab on the right side of the screen.
+5. Change the Repository name to username.github.io
+6. Make sure the default branch is still gh-pages
+7.